CoolerProYT/Nodejs-Web-Template/README.md

 ```bash
 pm2 delete process_id/name
 ```
-Note: 0 is the process id of the server.
-You can find the process id by running the following command.
+Note: You can find the process_id/name by running the following command.

 ```bash
 pm2 list